Your complete employee onboarding toolkit

 5. Share stories

-While some information might already be on the organization’s website or intranet, current employees have an awareness about the organization that can’t be discerned from the organization’s site.
+While some information might already be on the organization’s website or intranet, current employees have a wealth of knowledge not necessarily available on your intranet.

 Online onboarding training can also enable subject matter experts around the business to share their knowledge.
 This gives the new hire a more helpful in-depth insight into the organization, rather than a one-size-fits-all generic overview.
 Use stories or videos to demonstrate best practices or valuable lessons from such employees.

 There are two common execution models for your onboarding training program.
 Below we’ve provided you templates for both to help you roll out your onboarding.